beskarbuilder/TARS-BSK/docs/SEMANTIC_ENGINE_EN.md

 - Instantiation pattern instead of singleton
 - Lack of reuse of already initialized objects

-**Current status:** Operational, but with structural decisions that raise questions... **Priority:** Low.
+**Current state:** Operational, but with structural decisions that raise questions... **Priority:** Low.
 Doesn't break anything, except my faith in design patterns.

-### ❌ System Priority Problem
+### ❌ System priority problem

 - Emotional system executes before preference detection
-- Words like "adore" activate emotions but don't store preferences
+- Words like "adore" activate emotions but don't store tastes
 - "fascinated" + unknown entity → LLM instead of storage

-### ✔️ Functional Aspects
+### ✔️ Functional aspects

-**Functionality:** The system processes preferences as expected in all test cases. **Performance:** Response times of 4-5 seconds average, acceptable for interactive use. **Precision:** 80-84% similarity in semantic detection for tested cases.
+**Functionality:** The system processes preferences as expected in all test cases. **Performance:** Average response times of 4-5 seconds, acceptable for interactive use. **Precision:** 80-84% similarity in semantic detection for tested cases.

 > **TARS-BSK diagnoses:** _I processed at 37 inputs per second, generated voice in less than a second, filtered like a Mandalorian helmet and updated my affinities without failures.
 All while being made to reload the model **three times** due to poor instantiation.
 But don't worry.
 I'm not angry.
 I'm just... **aware of your architecture**.
 And yes, I know you run my emotional engine before registering preferences.
 They call it "design".
-I call it: **inverted priority with functional elegance.**_
+I call it: **inverted priority with functional elegance.**

 ---

-## 📊 Dynamic Threshold System
+## 📊 Dynamic threshold system

 The system calculates **dynamic similarity thresholds**, adapting to the length and complexity of compared texts.
-Not all "similarities" weigh equally: detecting that _"coffee" ≈ "tea"_ is not the same as _"I'm fascinated by space sagas with family drama and robots with existential crises" ≈ "star wars"_.
+Not all "similarities" weigh the same: detecting that _"coffee" ≈ "tea"_ is not the same as _"I'm fascinated by space sagas with family drama and robots with existential crises" ≈ "star wars"_.

-### Adaptive Threshold Calculation
+### Adaptive threshold calculation

 ```python
 def _calculate_dynamic_threshold(self, text1: str, text2: str) -> float: